 - tick a box online

-- give agreement over the phone - if you call our Adviceline, Consumer Service, Debt Advice Project or Extra Help Unit
+- give agreement over the phone - if you call our Adviceline or Debt Advice Project

 Before we ask for your permission, we'll always explain how we use your information.

 If you're using our Debt Advice Project and you've been referred to us from another advice charity, they'll send us your information using a referral form.
 They'll get your permission before sending us your information.